oooo111/Influenza-BERT/README.md

 200-shot fine-tuned model for pathogenicity prediction. (https://huggingface.co/rongye1/Influenza_BERT/tree/main/200shot_InfulBERT_model)

 ## Eval
-The eval.ipynb file is a script for evaluating the test set.
+The eval.py file is a script for evaluating the test set.